STEM PATHWAYS & LITERACY IN MATH AND SCIENCE:

 2) TIMSS Physics Achievement Comparison Study:

-Modeling Instruction was one of six NSF-funded high school physics “reform” programs evaluated by TIMSS (Gonzalez 2000).
-The report documents that the reform programs greatly increase the percentage of students pursuing STEM careers.
-In particular, 40% of 12th grade students in reform programs intended to major in physics, math, engineering or computer information sciences in college, compared to 25% in non-reform programs (Table 15).
+Modeling Instruction was one of six NSF-funded high school physics “reform” (active learning) programs evaluated by TIMSS (Gonzalez 2000).
+The report documents that these programs greatly increase the percentage of students pursuing STEM careers.
+In particular, 48% of 12th grade students in physics reform programs intended to major in STEM in college, compared to 25% in non-reform programs (Table 15).

 TIMSS scores have not been made public, but were released to the respective Principal Investigators.
 Consequently, we can report that the highest score was made by a Modeling class, and it is comparable to the highest score in the entire international TIMSS study.
-Of the six reform programs, Modeling Instruction has grown the most by far -- to 10% of the nations’ physics teachers; and it has expanded to chemistry and physical science, and recently to biology.
+Of the six reform programs, Modeling Instruction has grown the most by far.

-1. High school physical sciences are crucial to the nation’s economic development, and they are central to addressing societal challenges.
-At its heart, global warming is a physics problem.
+1. High school physical sciences are crucial to economic development, and central to addressing societal challenges.
+Physics and chemistry are key to understanding global warming.

-2. Physical sciences are essential to produce a scientifically and mathematically literate citizenry.
+2. Physics is essential to produce a science- and math-literate citizenry.
+Physics is STEM!

 3. High school physics is the hardest core subject to staff and has the greatest teacher turnover.
 Out-of-field teaching predominates in schools of all socioeconomic strata.
 Teachers are isolated.
 Yet they are committed and enthusiastic to learn deep content and effective teaching methods.

-5. To attain expertise takes 10 years of deliberate practice, research of K.Anders Ericsson shows.
+5. Becoming an expert takes 10 years of deliberate practice (research of K.Anders Ericsson).

 8. University PD programs need stable long-term funding, for continuity of staff & PD services.